Recovered Midwestern bird soars off endangered species list

 “Dozens of states, federal agencies, tribes, businesses and conservation groups have worked tirelessly over the course of three decades to successfully recover these birds,” U.S. Fish and Wildlife Service Aurelia Skipwith said.

-The smallest members of the tern family, they feed mostly on small fish and build nests on the ground.
+The smallest members of the tern family, weighing less than 2 ounces (56 grams), they feed mostly on small fish and build nests on the ground.
 While most least terns are considered seabirds, some species live by rivers, lakes and wetlands.

 Their most important nesting areas are along more than 2,800 miles (4,500 kilometers) of river channels in the Great Plains and the Lower Mississippi Valley.
 They migrate to the Caribbean and South America for the winter.